cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/readings.md

 Leopold, Aldo.
 "February" in *A Sand County Almanac, and Sketches Here and There*.
 Oxford University Press, USA, 1989.
 ISBN: 9780197500262.

 Ross, Carolyn.
 "Rhetoric: Writing about Personal Experience" in*Writing Nature: An Ecological Reader for Writers*.
 St. Martin's Press, 1995.
+ISBN: 9780312103910.

 One of the following:

 - Donald Hall, "Winter."
 - Savoy, Lauret.
-“A Stone’s Throw : ‘The View from Point Sublime.’” *Terrain.org: A Journal of the Built & Natural Environments*, no. 24 (2009).
+“A Stone’s Throw: The View from Point Sublime.” *Terrain.org: A Journal of the Built & Natural Environments*, no. 24 (2009).
 - Turner, Jack.
 "Introduction" and "Return" in *Teewinot: A Year in the Teton Range*.
 Farrar, Straus, and Giroux, 2001.

 #### Session 4:

 More narrative essays—Home and Away (Read all four pieces.)

-- Ellen Meloy:
 - Meloy, Ellen.
 "The Inverse Cordillera" and "The Flora and Fauna of Las Vegas" in *Raven's Exile: A Season on the Green River*.
 University of Arizona Press, 2003.
 ISBN: 9780816522934.
-- Barry Lopez:
 - Lopez, Barry.
 "Gone Back into the Earth" in *Crossing Open Ground*.
 Open Road Media, 2013.
 ISBN: 9781480409170,
 - Lopez, Barry.
 Excerpt from "A Northern Passage" in *Arctic Dreams: Imagination and Desire in a Northern Landscape*.
 Vintage, 2001.
 ISBN: 9780375727481.

 #### Session 5: